behica/behica.github.io/_projects/blocjams.md

 ## About

 In its original form, Bloc Jams was laid out with HTML, styled and made responsive with CSS, and implemented with JavaScript and jQuery.
-In its next form.
-Bloc Jams was re-factored to utilize AngularJS to create a seamless, single-page-application experience for the user.
+In its next form, Bloc Jams was re-factored to utilize AngularJS to create a seamless, single-page-application experience for the user.

 ## Learning by Doing